Lodgepole pine forest in Yellowstone National Park.

-HOWEVER, it is important to understand that even in these forests, infrequent, huge, severe wildfires are a natural part of the system when the conditions line up (primarily long-term drought, heat, dry vegetation).
-The paper linked below does an excellent job describing this pattern:
+It is important to understand that infrequent, huge, severe wildfires are a natural part of these forested systems when all the conditions line up (primarily long-term drought, heat, dry vegetation, and wind).
+The paper linked below does a good job describing this pattern:

 In addition, there are new studies that raise questions concerning the impact past fire suppression practices have had on mixed conifer forests in California.
 Odion and Hanson (2008) and Odion et al. (2009) suggest that forested areas in California that have missed the most fire return intervals (i.e., the most fire suppressed forests) are burning mostly at low/moderate-intensity and may not be experiencing higher levels of high-intensity fire than areas that have missed relatively fewer fire return intervals.

-In an effort to return some of these surface-fire regime forests to less dense conditions, land management agencies have worked to thin out the vegetation and add fire back into the system through prescribed burns.
+In an attempt to reduce forest density, some land management agencies have worked to thin out the vegetation and add more fire the system through prescribed burns.
 The trees survive and the area below the canopy opens up.
-The photo above shows such a forest near Placerville, California.
-Twenty years ago, the forest was impossible to see through.
-The soft green carpet under the trees is mountain misery (Chamaebatia foliolosa).

 During the 2004 California, Nevada, Hawaii Fire Council conference in Reno, the organizers did an excellent job arranging several panels as well as a wide range of speakers.
 The firefighting community is a welcoming bunch filled with dedicated individuals more than willing to go out of their way to help others.
 A quality that obviously fits well with their job.